 Your first session is free so come and try us out!
-After that, we ask that people pay for 6 week blocks in advance if they can.
-These are £30 or £18 for people who need a subsidized rate.
-The individual session rate is £6/£4.
+If you enjoy it and want to join the choir then we ask people to pay £20 or £15 a month by direct debit.
 We are committed to making the choir as accessible as possible for people on low income so do talk to our treasurer David if you need a bursary to enable you to come.

 Here’s why we joined Sing with Pride:

 “I wanted to sing in a choir where I felt safe to be myself and celebrate my sexuality”

 “I wanted to show my support and commitment to the LGBT community as a straight ally”